 Immutable: Different versions of services running on Kubernetes are completely new and not swapped out.
 Objects in Kubernetes, say different versions of a pod, are changed by creating new objects.

-This is page 1 of the Advanced Kubernetes Refcard.
-To read the full Refcard, you can download the full PDF above.
+This is a preview of the Advanced Kubernetes Refcard.
+To read the entire Refcard, please download the PDF from the link above.